qpanda/powerscripts/README.md

 PowerScripts
 ================
-A collection of useful scripts for power users on Windows and macOS.
+A collection of useful scripts and run commands / dot files for power users on Windows and macOS.

 ## PowerShell
 ### Prerequisites